reactjs/rfcs/README.md

 ## Reviewing RFCs

-Each week the team will attempt to review some set of open RFC pull requests.

-We try to make sure that any RFC that we accept is accepted at the weekly team meeting.
-Every accepted feature should have a core team champion, who will represent the feature and its progress.
+Currently, the React Team cannot commit to reviewing RFCs in a timely manner.
+When you submit an RFC, your primary goal should be to solicit community feedback and generate a rich discussion.
+The React Team re-evaluates the current list of

+projects and priorities every several months.
+Even if an RFC is well-designed, we often can't commit to integrating it right away.
+However, we find it very valuable to revisit the open RFCs every few months, and see if anything catches our eye.
+Whenever we start working on a new problem space, we also make sure to check for prior work and discussion in any related RFCs, and engage with them.

+We read all RFCs within a few weeks of submission.
+If we think the design fits React well, and if we're ready to evaluate it, we will try to review it sooner.
+If we're hesitant about the design or if we don't have enough information to evaluate it, we will leave it open until it receives enough community feedback.
+We recognize it is frustrating to not receive a timely review, but you can be sure that none of the work you put into an RFC is in vain.

+## Inspiration

-**React's RFC process owes its inspiration to the [Yarn RFC process], [Rust RFC process], and [Ember RFC process]**
+React's RFC process owes its inspiration to the [Yarn RFC process], [Rust RFC process], and [Ember RFC process]

 [Yarn RFC process]: https://github.com/yarnpkg/rfcs
 [Rust RFC process]: https://github.com/rust-lang/rfcs
 [Ember RFC process]: https://github.com/emberjs/rfcs

+We've changed it in the past in response to feedback, and we're open to changing it again if needed.